thinkclay/KO3-Event/README.markdown

 ## Introduction

-prggmr is currently being developed as a method of developing web applications using an event driven process.
+prggmr is currently being developed as a method of writing applications using an event driven process.

 ## Limitations & Issues